plausible/docs/docs/webflow-integration.md

 ### 3. Trigger custom events with JavaScript on your site

-Here's the code you will need to insert in the `<head>` section of the page where the element ID that you want to track is placed.
+Here's the code you will need to insert in the `<head>` section of the page where the element ID that you want to track is located.
 You can use the "**Custom Code**" feature to do this similarly to how you've inserted the Plausible snippet into your site.

 Make sure to change the `elementId` line in the code below to include the ID attribute of the element you want to track (we've used `email-form` in our example).

-Also make sure to change the `classes` line to include your goal name in this format: `plausible-event-name=Goal+Name`.
-The goal name is completely up to you and it's how the goal conversions will be diplayed in your Plausible dashboard.
+Also make sure to change the `classes` line to include the goal name in this format: `plausible-event-name=Goal+Name`.
+The goal name is completely up to you and it's the name under which goal conversions will appear in your Plausible dashboard.
 We've used `Form+Submit` goal name in our example.

 :::note
 To represent a space character in the goal names, you can use a `+` sign.
 For example: `plausible-event-name=Form+Submit` will display as `Form Submit` in your dashboard